shreyashah115/shreyashah115/README.md

-Hi, I am a software engineer 👩🏽‍💻.
+Hi, I am a software engineer. 👩🏽‍💻

 I like finding solutions to problems; I am always curious about new and existing technologies.